 Flawed and Unreliable

-The debt to disposable income (DTI) ratio represents the ratio of one’s debt to his after tax income.
-I want to know who’s daft idea it was to make this number the most widely used and talked about metric to determine our financial risk.
-It’s rubbish.
+The debt to disposable income (DTI) ratio represents the ratio of one’s total debt amount to his after tax income.
+But the debt to income flaw is not often discussed.

 The other problem with this ratio is it’s heavily influenced by monetary policy.
 30 years ago the typical mortgage rate was 18%.
 The cost of carrying a loan was extremely expensive, almost prohibitive.
 Thus the debt to income ratio was under 80%, quite low.
 But today, the cost of servicing a mortgage is only around 3%, so more Canadians can easily afford to take on larger mortgages.
 This increases our overall debt levels which skews the DTI ratio.
 We consumers will naturally increase our borrowing if the cost of credit is cheaper.
 But that doesn’t necessarily mean we’re at greater risk of insolvency.